-A hike in the number of population of big cats is always cherishing welcome in India.
+A hike in the population of big cats is always a cherishing welcome in India.

 Seeing the supreme predator roaring and roaming in their natural habitat is what every wildlife lover wants to experience.

-The first tiger census conducted in 1972 Counting of the majestic tigers done every four years by the National Tiger Conservation Authorities (NTCA).
+The first tiger census was conducted in 1972 Counting of the majestic tigers was done every four years by the National Tiger Conservation Authorities (NTCA).

 The census won’t be focused on the counting of the tigers alone.

-Proceeding further with the same approach will lead to giving the estimated number of various carnivores, ungulates and other animals of India’s forests.
+Proceeding further with the same approach will lead to giving the estimated number of various carnivores, ungulates, and other animals in India’s forests.

 The survey also gathers complete information about the original population of deer and other wildlife animals, along with tigers.

-All the Forest guards are well trained with the use of Android phones as well as an android app named MSTrIPES for the very first time to store information of the counting.
+All the Forest guards are well trained in the use of Android phones as well as an Android app named MSTrIPES for the very first time to store information on the counting.

 The app will capture the forest team’s route throughout the forest and assist them in uploading geotagged images into the database.